tonyc0903/WebScraping/README.md

-# WebScrapingFun
+# WebScraping
-Some trivial web scraping
+Some trivial web scraping projects

 Newegg - scraped site for daily and tomorrow's deals